 - 1300.
-Introduction to Digital Media.
-An introduction to digital media as the basis of studio practice.
-Students gain full proficiency using Photoshop and good working experience with other applications for two-dimensional imaging, animation and video.
-Includes an overview of digital/hybrid art practices within the past 50 years. - 2305, 3305.
-Video and Image for Performance/Real-Time Visual Manipulation.
+Creative Computation I. An introduction to digital media as the basis of studio practice.
+Students gain proficiency using Photoshop and good working experience with other applications for two-dimensional imaging, animation and video.
+Includes an overview of digital/hybrid art practices within the past 50 years. - 2305, 3305, 4305, 5305.
+Interactive Art and Performance.
 A studio class utilizing MAX/MSP Jitter, a flexible and exciting tool for visual artists and performance art.
 Students learn live-image processing and generation and real-time manipulation of imagery in combination with music or other data inputs.
 They also generate closed videos and effects.
 This class is especially appropriate for students interested in performance or in collaborating with musicians, dancers, voice artists, actors, etc. Open to students from all Meadows disciplines.
-Prerequisite: Any Meadows 1300-level course.

-2310.
-Introduction to Digital Media.
-Explores multiple applications in two-dimensional imaging, computer modeling and animation, video, sound, and other approaches to working within digital media.
-Prerequisite: Any Meadows 1300-level course.
+Prerequisite: Any Meadows 1300-level course, or permission of the instructor. - 2310.
+Creative Computation II.
+Explores multiple applications in digital imaging, 3-D computer modeling and animation, Internet-based art, video, sound, and other approaches to working within digital media.

-2315, 3315.
+- 2315, 3315.
 Video Art.
 Studio class for the creation of video art.
-Guided projects with a focus on different elements of video: time, repetition, collage, rhythm, etc. The class covers professional editing on Final Cut Pro and advanced compositing techniques using Combustion, a post-production special-effects software.
-Historical and contemporary examples of video art is screened and discussed in class.
+Guided projects with a focus on different elements of video: time, repetition, collage, rhythm, etc. The class covers professional editing on Final Cut Pro and advanced compositing techniques using Combustion, a postproduction special-effects software.
+Historical and contemporary examples of video art are screened and discussed in class.
 This class is for students interested in incorporating video into their studio practice.
-Students are required to attain technical proficiency and develop individual ideas and personal concepts within each video project.
-Prerequisite: Any Meadows 1300-level course.
+Students are required to attain technical proficiency and develop individual ideas and personal concepts within each video project. - 3310, 4310, 5310.

-2320, 3320.
-Art and Code.
-Software as a medium for communication and expression.
-A studio class that uses the Processing Development Environment for the creation of art through writing of computer code.
-Still digital drawing and large-format printing, utilizing photographs and images in Processing, generating animations, creation of interactive pieces within the computer, 3-D animations and other applications to physical computing in art are investigated.
-Open to students from all Meadows disciplines.
-Prerequisite: Any Meadows 1300-level course.

-3310, 4310, 5310.
 Digital Media Workshop.
 An intensive study of digital media designed to further integrate digital media into studio practice.
-Topics include two-dimensional imaging (Photoshop and related programs), three-dimensional imaging (including CAD applications), video, animation and installation.
+Topics include 2-D imaging (Photoshop and related programs), 3-D imaging (including CAD applications), video, animation, Internet-based art and installation.
 Focus is on developing independent work, group collaboration and analytical study.
 Depending on topic and work completed, study may be applied to different media concentrations.
-Prerequisite: 15 credit hours in art or permission of instructor.
+Prerequisite: 15 credit hours in art or permission of instructor. - 4315.

-4315.
 Junior Independent Tutorial in Digital/Hybrid Media.
 Recommended to be taken during spring term.
 Directed individual investigation leading to a sustained body of work within the student's concentration.
 Taken during the spring term and leading to the Junior Exhibitions.
 May not be repeated unless due to a failing grade.
-Prerequisites: Junior standing and permission of instructor (or tutor).
+Prerequisites: Junior standing and permission of instructor. - 4320, 5320.

-4320, 5320.
 Physical Computing.
-Students use advanced processing tools to experiment and generate interactive pieces, art robots and art that responds to stimuli.
-This studio class is designed to get students off their computers and onto real space.
+Students use advanced processing tools to experiment and generate interactive pieces, art robots and works that responds to stimuli.
+This studio class is designed to introduce students to nonscreen-based digital art that exists in real space.
 For students interested in installation, sculpture, performance, robotics, electronics in art, etc. Open to students from all Meadows disciplines.
-Prerequisite: ASIM 2320 or permission of instructor.
+Prerequisite: ASIM 2320 or permission of instructor. - 5302, 5303.

-5302, 5303.
 Digital/Hybrid Media Directed Studies.